Book Cover

 Tales of Watership Down wasn't quite what I was hoping for.
 The first two thirds comprised rabbit stories and legends, which are fun but I was hoping for more of what happened to Hazel and the others after they settled Watership Down, which was only in the last third.
 But still, it was a treat to be able to have just that little bit more.
 A couple of the stories also kind of hit you over the head with the how evil humans are, blindly killing rabbits, though in other stories the rabbits point out if they destroy human livelihood of course they should expect retaliation.
 But overhall, I enjoyed it.
 After all it was nearly 20 years after the book was first published before Adams returned to Watership.

 I don't know where I got the film picture book from, must have inherited it from my older brother.
 It contains stills of the movie with text to go with each one.
-It's a nice addition to the collection...and as I research this review a bit, I discover there was a Watership Down TV series!
+It's a nice addition to the collection...and as I researched for this review, I discovered there was a Watership Down TV series!

 My heart has joined the thousand, for my friend stopped running today.